gigssuw/gigss-website/_posts/design/2014-07-10-post-right-sidebar.md

 show_meta: true
 ~~~

-If you don't want to show metadata, it's simple again:
+If you don't want to show metadata, it's simple again: this is an example

 ~~~
 show_meta: false